 Step 3: Remove Unnecessary Bee Furniture

 The bigger space, the harder it is to keep warm.
 So turn that hive from an auditorium to a little cabin.
-Make sure the supers are off.
-If the colony is small, move them to a nuc which is smaller, or combine them with another colony.
+Make sure the empty boxes and supers are off.
+If the colony is small, move them to a nuc that is smaller, or combine them with another colony.

 Also, remove the queen excluder.
-The queen doesn’t eat honey, but she needs the warmth from the rest of the colony to survive.
-As the cluster eats its way up, the queen would be separated by the barrier, and she would die.
+Queen bees don’t eat honey, but they need warmth from the rest of the colony to survive.
+As the winter cluster eats its way up, queens would be separated by the queen excluders, and they would eventually die.
 You can either remove it altogether or place it above the inner cover.

-Step 4: Protect Your Hives From Prevailing Winds
+Step 4: Protect Your Beehives From Prevailing Winds

 There are several things you need to do here.

-One, ensure that the entrances are facing away from the wind.
+One, ensure that the entrances of your hives are facing away from the wind.
 You don’t want a sharp breeze chilling your colony after you’ve worked so hard to keep them alive.

 Second, create a windbreaker for your apiary.
-You could use bales of straw.
-You can move the hives behind a tree line.
+You could use hay bales or bales of straw.
+Or, you can move the hives behind a tree line.
 Or, you may want to provide insulation or wrap for your hives.
 And still, you could build a temporary snow fence.

 The only problem with the latter option is that you have to take it down when the season is over and up again next fall.